Nathan-Reinhardt/Phlickr-Clone/README.md

 # Phlickr

 [Phlickr](https://phlickr-clone.herokuapp.com/#/) is a pixel perfect replica of Flickr.
+A tribute to show how precise I can get thier UI and Design.

 ### Technologies